Talking to the Media and Using Social Media

 Using Social Media

+In the past several years, social media has become extremely important for non-profit organizations, causes, public figures, and individual advocates to get information out to large groups of people at little or no cost.
 Although social media can be a wonderful tool for networking and communicating, it is important to think about how and what you share on the Internet.
-Recent very public cases have made many more people aware of, and angry about, how much digital information (data) social media sites like Facebook collect -- and even sell to other companies -- from people who use their services.
+Recent very public cases have made many more people aware of, and angry about, how much digital information (data) social media sites like Facebook collect – and even sell to other companies – from people who use their services.
 It is also a good idea to be prepared for Internet "trolls" (those who purposefully post mean and hateful comments).
-Here are a few suggestions to keep you safe and help you get your message across when using social media:

 • Nervous about what to say or how to say it?
 Try to relax and remember that people are reading what you write.
 Write or type as if you were talking to a real person.
 Keep it simple and, as much as possible, be positive.
-Some sites will block you from participating if you are too negative or critical online, if you 'slam' others, or if you use vulgar language.
+Some sites will block you from participating if you are too negative or critical online, if you "slam" or "drag" others, or if you use vulgar language.

-• While some websites may be accessible to 'members only,' it is best to assume that whatever you put on the Internet can be seen by anyone.
+• While some websites may be accessible to "members only," it is best to assume that whatever you put on the Internet can be seen by anyone.
 What you share online may be seen by people outside your intended audience, including family members, work colleagues, and others.
 Although it is a good idea to keep your tone conversational (like talking to a real person), remember that you are not just talking to your best friends.

 • To protect your identity and confidentiality, be careful not to share personal information such as your home address, phone number, birth date, or Social Security number.
 Just as with an interview, identify yourself online as you wish to be identified – use your full name only if you are comfortable doing so.
-You may choose to use your initials or a pseudonym (a made-up cybername or 'handle') to protect your confidentiality.
+You may choose to use your initials or a pseudonym (a made-up cybername or "handle") to protect your confidentiality.
 Also remember not to share other information that can be used to identify you (e.g., name of clinic you go to) or others without their consent.

-• When writing or 'posting' information for a blog, try to keep your comments under 500 words and tell a story about one particular topic or issue.
+When writing or posting information for a blog, try to keep your comments under 500 words and tell a story about one particular topic or issue.
 It can be helpful to consider your audience (who is likely to read what you post) and to use a creative title to attract attention.

 Some of my tips and advice include: